junxit/us-congress-bills-116/metadata.md

 - 2019-08-16 — Without objection, the Chair laid before the House H. Con.
 Res.
 57.
 - 2019-09-09 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S5364)
 - 2019-09-09 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S5364)
+- 2019-09-10 — Message on Senate action sent to the House.